 For all programs, CDCLI oversees tenant eligibility, lease-up, annual recertification, as well as Housing Quality Standards inspections of all units.
 CDCLI is committed to the highest quality service provision to all its tenants and landlords on behalf of all its partner organizations.

-As of November 2016, 5,752 families were leased up through the Housing Choice Voucher program, totaling approximately 12,150 individuals living in the assisted households.
+As of March 2017, 5,843 families were leased up through the Housing Choice Voucher program, totaling approximately 12,500 individuals living in the assisted households.
 Approximately half the families have an elderly and/or disabled member.
-Of the families in the Housing Choice Voucher programs administered by CDCLI, 216 are participants in the CDCLI Family Self Sufficiency Program, which helps them move toward economic independence.
+Of the families in the Housing Choice Voucher programs administered by CDCLI, more than 200 participate in the CDCLI Family Self Sufficiency Program, which helps them move toward economic independence.

 If you are a landlord and you have a listing you would like to add to the Resource booklet, click here to fill out our online form.